paulplant/xdrip4ios_docs/docs/connect/cgm.md

 ## Dexcom

 !!!info "Compatibility"
-    This method is valid for all Dexcom G4/G5 systems and also G6 up until "Firefly" transmitters.
+    This method is valid for all Dexcom G4/G5 and G6/ONE systems.
 See [here](../index.md#dexcom) for more information.

 !!!info "Dexcom G4"
     To connect to a Dexcom G4 transmitter, a xDrip Wireless Bridge (Wixel) is needed.
 More information is available [here](http://www.nightscout.info/wiki/welcome/nightscout-with-xdrip-wireless-bridge)